LilyLavender/SmallCommissionMods/README.md

 - Smash but there's no special fall (noSpecialFall) - [link](https://gamebanana.com/mods/430522)
 - Every hit stuns (delayedKnockback) - [link](https://gamebanana.com/mods/430518)
 - Smash but the air is the ground (airIsGround) - [link](https://gamebanana.com/mods/430524)
-- Random crits or non-crits (quarter) - Not uploaded, doesn't work properly
+- Random crits or non-crits (quarter) - Not uploaded, want to re-work in the future
-- Pummelling trades damage (grabSwap) - Not uploaded, want to re-work in the future
+- Pummelling trades damage (grabSwap) - Not uploaded, needs testing to see if bugs are arena-specific or not
+- Buffed puff rest (buffedRest) - Will get uploaded soon

 If you have any questions regarding any code, you can reach me on discord at @LilyLambda